Statistics Data Science Curriculum

 Software Development: (3 units)

-In lieu of CME 212 (not offered 2022-23), students make take an additional 3-units from the list of Scientific Computing.
+In lieu of CME 212 (not offered 2022-23), students must take an additional 3-units from the list of Scientific Computing.

 Introduction to parallel computing using MPI, openMP, and CUDA (CME 213)